wwuoti/blog/src/posts/blog/reaper-wayland.md

 ```

 Hold on, what?
 My desktop resolution is 3840x2160, the x coordinate is going off the charts.

+Okay, that `p2` is coming from the GDK event `x_root` and `y_root`.
+It's assigned from GdkEvent

+Wait.
+Just to make sure, maybe I have something wrong in my environment?
+That 6000px x coordinate would indicate that.
+Well, my X screen does have that size due to two monitors, but I run Sway in a single window.
+I think I have some scaling on, 1.25x for GDK and QT apps.
+Maybe that could be it?
+6400/3840 is ~ 1.67, so that can't be.

+I wonder how this behaves if I move the Sway window to my second monitor ?
+Oh.
+Now it works.
+All the debugging for nothing.

 ### X won't give it to you